 The Office of Teacher Education is committed to supporting international students, in collaboration with the Office of International Services.
 To ensure that the Office of Teacher Education is aware that you may need support, take a moment to complete our International Student Intake Form as soon as you arrive on campus.
 In addition, please find key information for student teaching and certification processes below:

 Good news!
-If you have a Social Security Number (SSN), you will follow the same processes for student teaching clearance and certification as any other student at Teachers College.
+If you have a Social Security Number (SSN), you will follow the same processes for student teaching clearance and initial certification as any other student at Teachers College.
 Please STOP READING and refer to our general documents and web pages for guidance.

 A TC Degree